openhab/openhabian/docs/openhabian.md

 * `❇️️ ❇️️ ❇️️ ❇️️ ❇️️ ❇️️ ❇️️` - Fast blinking: error while setup

 **RPi note:**
-The progress indication via the **green Raspberry Pi LED** is currently not possible and hence not part of the openHABian v1.3 image.
+The progress indication via the **green Raspberry Pi LED** is currently not possible.
 We will re-add the functionality as soon as the underlying issue is resolved.
 -->